dotherightthing/wpdtrt-blocks/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-blocks` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-blocks` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->DTRT Blocks screen to configure the plugin